 As well as chamber music Alan has also performed with most of Ireland’s leading orchestras and choirs in oratorio and concert performances.
-Some of his performance pieces include Monteverdi’s Vespers, Mozart’s Mass in C, Haydn’s Nelson Mass & Heiligemess, Barber’s Songs of Kierkegaard and Tippet’s A Child of our Time.
+Monteverdi’s Vespers, Mozart’s Mass in C, Haydn’s Nelson Mass & Heiligemess, Barber’s Songs of Kierkegaard & Tippet’s ‘A Child of our Time’.
 He has also performed with Opera Cork, Opera South, Anna Livia Opera and Opera Ireland including many roles as well as professional chorus.
 Roles include Acis in Handel’s Acis & Galatea, Tamino in Mozart’s The Magic Flute, Goro in Puccini’s Madame Butterfly, and El Remondado in Bizet’s Carmen.

-He is much in demand as a voice teacher, and has been teaching singing at the Leinster School of Music & Drama since 2003, where he also lectures in Aural Skills and Choral Conducting for Griffith College’s H Dip in Music.
+He is much in demand as a voice teacher, and has been teaching singing at the Leinster School of Music & Drama since 2003 where he also lectures in Aural Skills, Repertoire in Context and Choral Conducting for Griffith College’s H Dip in Music.
 Alan also teaches Voice at undergraduate level in Mater Dei Institute, a college of University College Dublin.
 In 2015 Alan was invited to lecture both undergraduate and postgraduate Montessori teachers in the Creative process of Music at St Nicholas Montessori College.

 Alan is also an education facilitator for Chamber Choir Ireland’s Educational Outreach programme.
-A highlight of this role has been working on the ‘Sing’ project since 2007 in conjunction with Axis, Ballymun, which brings together groups of older people to develop choral skills.
+A highlight of this role has been working on the ‘Sing’ project since 2007 in conjunction with the Axis, Ballymun, which brings together groups of older people to develop choral skills.

-Alan’s extensive experience and abilities in the choral area have led to invitations from several bodies to develop choral programmes for both the young and older people, including Dún Laoghaire –Rathdown
+Alan’s extensive experience and abilities in the choral area have led to invitations from several bodies to develop choral programmes both with young and older people, including Dún Laoghaire –Rathdown

 Mixing natural pedagogic skills with conducting and singing is what sets Alan apart.
-Working with 3rd level students, adult choirs, older people, and young singers in both primary and post primary education is one of the widest ranging repertoires of all the genres is fulfilling, stimulating and rewarding activities for Alan.
+Working with 3rd level students, adult choirs, older people and especially with young singers, both primary and post primary, in one of the widest ranging repertoires of all the genres is fulfilling, stimulating and rewarding.